All Episodes

 But so here's the thing.

-What I think is right is that too many people in this country feel that they have been forgotten and they feel like they were shafted by both by the elite politicians on both sides of the aisle.
+What I think is right is that too many people in this country feel that they have been forgotten and they feel like they were shafted by the elite politicians on both sides of the aisle.

-And that actually a lot of people I know and care about too on the left, they have the same concern too.
+And that actually, a lot of people I know and care about too on the left, they have the same concern too.

 Why do we get along so well and other people on your side of the aisle hate me?

-No, that's a fair I think that's because you we've always gotten along.
+I think that's because we've always gotten along.

 But some don't.